• Skip to primary navigation

 1. First, never cook a new recipe for the first time for an important meal.
 Do a test run a week or two ahead.

-2. This is a very easy recipe to cut in half.
-Use a small casserole dish—about 1 quart.
-Cooking time will be about the same.
+2. This is an easy recipe to cut in half.
+Use a small casserole dishโ€”about 1 quartโ€”and cooking time will be a bit faster.
 Watch the color of the top.
+The recipe post provides more instructions.

-4. Most will want cheddar cheese which is fine but I love Swiss cheese here.
+4. Most will want cheddar cheese, which is fine, but I love Swiss cheese here.

-7. Leftovers are good in the refrigerator for about three days.
+8. Leftovers are good in the refrigerator for about three days.

 To adjust the recipe size: